RobertoBorges/multitierapp/reports/Report-Status.md

   - Mitigation: Maintain URL structure where possible to avoid broken links

 - **Integration with existing Azure SQL Database**
-  - Mitigation: Validate schema compatibility early; plan for any necessary schema migrations
+  - Mitigation: Use EF Core database-first approach with existing schema
+  - Mitigation: Test connection and data access early in the development process

 - **Windows to Entra ID authentication migration**
   - Mitigation: Use Microsoft.Identity.Web library for streamlined integration